rmslick/SummerCamps/README.md

 2:30 - 3:00 Group game to end day

 ## Tech Talk
+A breather for you, fun for the kids.
+Here's a list of cool videos to put on that educate the students.
+Close out the video with optional interactive discussion.

 [Tech Talk List](https://github.com/rmslick/SummerCamps/blob/master/Tech-Talks.md)
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.